chenhengwei1999/ISSPA/docs/source/appendix/pavs_user_manual.rst

 .. note::

     The cordinate which ROS uses is right-handed, and the direction of the z-axis is upward.
-    And, counterclockwise is the positive direction.
+    Moreover, counterclockwise is the positive direction.

 Start the SLAM Program